Now, you, too, can give your customers a new way to shop on Instagram and learn more about your products with a single tap.

 With your store stocked, keep in mind that to sell on Instagram, there are a few eligibility requirements you’ll need to check off before you can get started:

 To get started with shopping on Instagram, you will need to:

 Instagram will continue to hone the feature after the launch.
 They’ve already expanded shopping in Instagram Stories with product stickers and product tagging in the Explore section.
 No additional settings are required — if you take the steps above and get approved, you’ll be able to sell in your posts, stories, and the Explore section.
 (Learn how to add product stickers to your stories.)

 How cool is that?
-Salescabal is sure to make it easy for your to integrate your online store with this sales channel.
+Bumpa is sure to make it easy for your to integrate your online store with this sales channel.